 It is the policy of St. Paul's Episcopal Church to maintain an annual budget and to hold the staff and ministry leaders accountable to performance against budget.
 The parish's professional staff will initially compile the budget.
 It is the responsibility of the treasurer and Finance Committee to review the budget before the treasurer presents it to the Vestry.
-The treasurer's budget presentation to vestry must not be less than thirty days ahead of the parish's annual meeting.
+If possible, the treasurer's budget presentation to Vestry should be thirty days ahead of the parish's annual meeting.

-The vestry approves a budget for forwarding to the congregation of St. Paul's Church.
-Per St. Paul's Episcopal Church's Code of Regulations, final approval of the parish's annual budget rests with the congregation.
+The Vestry approves a budget for forwarding to the congregation of St. Paul's Church.
+Per our Code of Regulations, final approval of the parish's annual budget rests with the congregation.
 The Vestry is authorized to act in between parish meetings to amend and revise the budget at their discretion provided such changes are reflected in its annual report to the congregation.

-Occupancy and Allocation Expenses
+Occupancy and Program Expenses